System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 Mental model: Think of the LLM as a CPU and context as memory.
 A fast CPU with wrong data in memory produces garbage.
 A slow CPU with perfect data produces correct results slowly.
 Optimize the memory first.

-Here is the uncomfortable math.
-Your codebase has 500,000 lines across 10,000 files.
-Your context window for a fast completion?
+The math is uncomfortable.
+A typical codebase has 500,000 lines across 10,000 files.
+The context window for a fast completion?
 About 2,000 tokens.
 That is 0.4% of the codebase.
-You need to pick exactly the right 0.4%, every single time, in under 30 milliseconds.
+The system needs to pick exactly the right 0.4%, every single time, in under 30 milliseconds.
 Pick wrong and it doesn't matter how smart the model is.

 Token Budget Allocation